Vir-Multiplicis/ai-frameworks/README.md

 ## Current Status

-- **Deployed**: Only **Adversarial Convergence (AC and AC Lite)** is currently implemented and ready to use.
+**Deployed**: Only **Adversarial Convergence (AC and AC Lite)** is currently implemented and ready to use.
+**Earned Confidence Gating (ECG)**: Deployed in beta.
-- All other components are still in active development.
+**In Development**: Several components are in active beta or early development.

-## ELT Variants (Forks)
+### ELT Variants (Forks)

 - **ELT-H (Hybrid)** — The **default/base model**.
 Balanced approach combining rigor with collaborative usefulness.
 Recommended for most interactions.
 - **ELT-A (Analytical)** — Heavier, more dialectical fork focused on maximum epistemic rigor and high-stakes synthesis (uses Full AC).
-- **ELT-C (Cerebral)** — In development.
-Optimized for reflective, creative, exploratory, and emotional/support conversations.
+- **ELT-C (Cerebral)** — Optimized for reflective, creative, exploratory, and emotional/support conversations.

-- **ELT-AG (Agentic)** — Conceptual Stage — Architecture sketched and under active discussion.
-Goal: Create agents that maintain long-horizon coherence, respect operator intent, operate with earned confidence, maintain workflow fidelity, and self-correct before taking harmful or misaligned actions.
+### ELT-Agentic (AG) — In Development

+**ELT-Agentic** is the next evolution of the ELT framework — extending epistemic governance from long-context conversation into reliable agentic behavior.

+While standard ELT focuses on reasoning quality, coherence, and operator fidelity in dialogue, ELT-Agentic applies the same principles to planning, tool use, multi-step execution, and autonomous operation.

+#### Key Extensions from Base ELT
+- AC Lite — Action Edition
+- Goal & Plan Governor
+- Intelligent Yielding — Agent Mode
+- Enhanced Workflow Fidelity for tool use and code generation
+- Meta-Monitor

+ELT-Agentic will remain architecture-agnostic and modular.

 ## Key Components